 As a South African architect, academic and writer, Joubert was the driving force and editor of 10+ Years 100+ Buildings: Architecture in a Democratic South Africa.
 She is currently a private practitioner and affiliated professor at both the University of the Free State and the University of Pretoria.
 Joubert’s work has been featured in The Phaidon Atlas of Contemporary World Architecture, and has been lauded internationally with her inclusion of the list of 40 Architects Under 40.

-Viganò is a highly successful architect and designer.
-She ran her first practice, Studio, alongside business partner Bernardo Secchi from 1990 to 2014.
+Viganò founded her first practice, Studio, alongside business partner Bernardo Secchi in 1990.
 In 2015 she founded Studio Paola Viganò, and has been involved in a range of architectural projects including urban, landscape and public spaces.
 Many of which have earned critical acclaim.
 Viganò has a PhD in Architecture, and is Full Professor in Urban Theory and Urban Design at the EPFL (Lausanne) where she is the head of the lab-U and the new interdisciplinary Habitat Research Centre.
-She is also a guest professor at several international schools.

-Wilson is an architect, designer and activist with a focus on politics and cultural memory in black America.
+Wilson is an architect, designer and activist with a focus on politics and cultural memory in Black America.
 In a field that often overlooks questions of race, culture and identity, she is vocal in discourse concerning the possibilities and struggle for a just world.
-She was appointed Professor of Architecture at Columbia University in 2007, and acts as Associate Director at the Institute for Research in African American Studies.
-Wilson is a founding member of Who Builds Your Architecture?, an advocacy project aimed at educating the architectural profession about the problems of globalisation and labour.
+Wilson was appointed Professor of Architecture at Columbia University in 2007, and acts as Associate Director at the Institute for Research in African American Studies.
+She is a founding member of Who Builds Your Architecture?, an advocacy project aimed at spotlighting issues of globalisation and labour.

 Gang, founder of Studio Gang in Chicago, USA, is the designer of the Aqua Tower, the tallest building ever to be designed by a female architect.
 She has been featured in TIME Magazine’s 100 Most Influential People of 2019 for her numerous architectural achievements.
 Other notable projects include the Polis Station Research Project, which showcases her ability to use architecture as a catalyst for socioeconomic and environmental change.